Exchange Fluctuation Theorem for correlated quantum systems: Discussion of physical assumptions

-\emph{Conclusion.} We have extended the Jarzynski-W\'{o}jcik Exchange Fluctuation Theorem to the situation where we drop the assumption of molecular chaos, and allow correlations to exist in the composite state.
+We have extended the Jarzynski-W\'{o}jcik Exchange Fluctuation Theorem to the situation where we drop the assumption of molecular chaos, and allow correlations to exist in the composite state.
 These correlations results in a modification of the XFT relation and can enhance the probability of heat flowing in the backward direction.
 We have applied our results to deriving a semi-classical maximum work theorem for correlated systems.
 Our work highlights the difficulty of obtaining further results for situations without initial and final measurements of energy.
+Our result show a deviation of the traditional XFT due to correlations present, and takes the form of a mutual information.
+A similar result has already been obtained for the case of the work Fluctuation Theorem \cite{feedbackcontrol} in which one allows feedback control.
+There the relevant mutual information is between the controller and the primary system.
+Furthermore the impact of this mutual information within the scenario has already been experimentally verified \cite{InfoHeatEngine}, and suggests that the generalized XFT obtained here should also be realisable in a similar manner with existing technologies.